 On Twitter, I often see tweet after tweet about how a friend is procrastinating instead of doing homework.
 Although I am tempted to smh (Twitterspeak for “shake my head”), the irony of the situation is not lost on me.
 I am what I read.

 Social media, Xbox, texts and other digital temptations constantly vie for our attention.
 Those beeps and alerts are overwhelming—and exciting.
 Even now, I hear Twitter calling to me from across the room.

-So, if as a parent, you want your teenager to do her homework or feed the cat or take out the trash, then take away her phone or Nintendo DS until the task is complete.
+So, if as a parent, you want your teenager to do their homework or feed the cat or take out the trash, then take away their phone or Nintendo DS until the task is complete.
 Your teenager won’t like this, but I’ve found that the further away I am from my phone, the quicker I complete my physics homework.
-The same holds true for cleaning my room, reading a book or doing laundry.
+The same holds true for cleaning my room, reading a book, or doing laundry.

 The reward strategy that Wes lays out is effective when the task at hand is necessary.
 If you don’t take out the trash, the house will reek.
 If your teenager doesn’t do his history homework, he’ll fail the class.

 But there’s a difference between a teenager caving to his parent’s demands and actually being internally motivated to do something.
 You may have enjoyed basketball in high school, but pushing (bribing) your teenager to go out for varsity or play year round so you can attain some vicarious achievement won’t make your teenager a motivated basketball player.
 Instead, capitalize on your teenager’s interests, even if it’s not your dream pursuit.

 If your teenager’s motivation stems only from a desire to get you to stop nagging, you can bet that the moment you’re not there, all that motivation will go out the window.